ar37-rs/xaw64-wine/README.md

 * If experiencing any emulation issue for specific app/game

-    try using different version of box64, wine, configuration (especially box64 environment variables) and drivers available above accordingly.
+    try using different version of configurations (especially box64 environment variables) and drivers available above accordingly.

-* If there's problem when installing xow64, make sure the latest correct termux app version is installed.
+* If there's problem when installing xaw64, make sure the latest correct termux app version is installed.

   (tested using [termux-app-v0.119.0-beta.1](https://github.com/termux/termux-app/releases))